RolnickLab/Open-Insect/README.md

 ## Open-Insect
 The Open-Insect dataset with GBIF images is publicly avaiable at [Open-Insect](https://huggingface.co/datasets/yuyan-chen/open-insect) on hugggingface.

-To download the images and generate metadata for training:
+To download the original images and generate metadata for training:

 - Change `download_dir` to the directory where you want the downloaded dataset to be saved.
 - The `resize_size` is the smaller edge of the image after resizing.
 Change `resize_size` accordingly.
 The default value is 224.